The Bet Lost. I Still Made Money.

 Trade Detail Amount

 Arizona didn't win the tournament.
-When they were eliminated, the market resolved to 0.1¢ (basically zero).
-The remaining 700 shares I held returned almost nothing.
+When they were eliminated, the shares I still held went to essentially zero.

 The What-Ifs: Why Exit Strategy Matters

-This would've been the optimal play in hindsight.
-But I didn't know Arizona would lose, and I wanted exposure to the full tournament run.
+This would've been the maximum-profit play in hindsight.
+But I didn't know Arizona would lose, and I wanted some exposure to the full tournament run.

 What actually happened:

-By trading out 30%, I locked in $71 of profit and limited my downside to just -$11.
+By trading out most of the position, I locked in more than enough profit to cover the loss on the shares I held.
 That's the power of optionality.

-If I had done nothing and just held all the way:
+If I had done nothing — no exit, no trade, just held and hoped:

 The Broader Thesis: Portfolio March Madness